 Chuck Collins is the Director of the Program on Inequality and the Common Good at the Institute for Policy Studies, where he co-edits Inequality.org.Learn More

 Lisa is National Climate Strategy Director at the League of Conservation Voters.
 She is also Director of Climate Parents.
 Lisa formerly served as the National Director for Strategic Field Initiatives with the Blue Green Alliance, and engaged Labor and environmentalists in advocacy to scale up the clean energy economy and create jobs.Learn More

 Josh Karliner is International Director of Program and Strategy for Health Care Without Harm (HCWH).
 In this capacity he directs HCWH’s International Climate Program and leads strategic development in other areas.Learn More

-Saul Levin is a climate justice organizer who covers climate, labor, and transportation policy for Congresswoman Cori Bush.
+Saul Levin is a climate justice staff official who covers climate, labor, and transportation policy for Congresswoman Cori Bush.
 He was previously Senior Climate Advisor to Representative Deb Haaland before she was appointed Secretary of the Interior.
 Saul formerly headed the Harvard Climate Leadership Program.Learn More

 Jamila Raqib serves as the Executive Director of the Albert Einstein Institution and as a Research Affiliate of the Center for International Studies at Massachusetts Institute of Technology (MIT).Learn More